 I’m ready for the full immersion, how much time each day is spent in classes?
 Would it be viable to have a part time job alongside it, or would I have to save up enough money to support myself the full year?

-There are approximately 12 hours of class contact time over the course of the week (Monday, Tuesday, Wednesday and Friday), meaning it is definitely viable to have a part time job alongside our SAW classes.
+There are approximately 9 hours of compulsory class contact time over the course of the week (Monday, Wednesday and Friday), as well 6 hours of expected studio time (Tuesday and Thursday), meaning it is definitely viable to have a part time job alongside our SAW classes.

 We’ve had students from all over the world come and live off saved money during their time here and greatly benefit from the opportunity to only focus on comics for a year, while we've also had many students balance part-time work.